News from early October 2022, including "Yellowstone" moving to Paramount+ in Canada, and answers to questions about the Roku Channel and more.

 - If you are already (or were considering becoming) a direct-to-consumer subscriber to Crave, you can add Starz for an additional $5.99 per month, or $59.90 a year (the latter option is only available if you also subscribe to Crave annually).
 Note that you cannot subscribe solely to Starz through Crave's direct-to-consumer offering, you must be at least subscribed to Crave's base package ($9.99/month or $99.90/year).

-- Similarly if you subscribe to Amazon Prime ($7.99/month or $79.00/year), you can add Starz through Prime Video Channels for an additional $5.99 per month.
+- Similarly if you subscribe to Amazon Prime ($9.99/month or $99.00/year as of April 2022), you can add Starz through Prime Video Channels for an additional $5.99 per month.
 Note that this requires you to use Prime Video's streaming apps to access Starz programming; you cannot sign in to the Crave app with this account.

 - The final option is Apple TV Channels, which you can access through the Apple TV app.
 This is likely the most economical if you don't want any other services, as you can subscribe to Starz for $5.99 per month, and you do not need to subscribe to Apple TV+ or any other package.
 However, it is a bit more restrictive in terms of supported devices, as it is limited to iPhone, iPad, the Apple TV streaming device, and the significant but still relatively small number of other devices that support the Apple TV app.
 (Again, this option does not allow you to access Starz programming via the Crave app.)